Northern Ireland women's national football team: Records

+Most caps

+Most goals

-Northern Ireland's Simone Magill holds the world record for the fastest international goal in women's football.
+Simone Magill holds the world record for the fastest international goal in women's football.
 Previously, US forward Alex Morgan had held the record at twelve seconds.
-Magill achieved an eleven-second goal against Georgia at the start of a European Qualifying match on 3 June 2016, after chasing down the ball and then receiving a cross from a teammate.
-The Irish Football Association awarded her with a special trophy.
-The goal also marks the fastest ever international goal by any national Northern Irish team – male or female.
+Magill achieved an eleven-second goal against Georgia at the start of a European Qualifying match on 3 June 2016.
+The goal marks the fastest ever international goal by any national Northern Irish team – male or female.